riimuru/Mangato/README.md

 Mangato parses website data and filters the necessary information, Therefore it removes advertisements for a better user experience.
 You do not need to create an account to use the app.

+## API Refrence
+[API Repo](https://github.com/riimuru/Mangato-api) This api is being used in this project.

 ## Features

 - Search Manga